Power of 3

 upon which the Hancock composition “Dolphin Dance” was the last track (also a favorite).

-“Dolphin Dance” is modal.
-That is, rather than being centered on a “home note” or key with more traditional chords (for whatever “traditional chords” is worth in jazz), it is based on modes.
-It is beautiful, it is gently complex, and it evokes ethereal and ephemeral images of dolphins dancing.
+“Dolphin Dance” combines functional harmony with modal concepts.
+Modal jazz is characterized by this – rather than being centered on a “home note” or key with more traditional chords (for whatever “traditional chords” is worth in jazz), it is based on modes.
+“Dolphin Dance” is beautiful.
+It is gently complex, and it evokes ethereal and ephemeral images of dolphins dancing.

 ¡Dále!

-Timbales, congas, and bongos comprise the core Cuban percussion section.
-Tito Puente recorded the landmark album Puente in Percussion with Mongo Santamaría, Carlos “Patato” Valdés, William “Bobo” Correa, and Bobby Rodríguez on bass.
-Only allowed to use the studio after midnight for the project, they created arrangements in studio based on various rhythms with the bass providing a foundation for the percussionists to play over on tracks like “Four Beat Mambo,” the inspiration for this performance’s offering.
+Timbales, congas, and bongos comprise the core of the quintessential Cuban percussion section.
+The iconic timbalero Tito Puente recorded the landmark album Puente in Percussion with congueros Mongo Santamaría and Carlos “Patato” Valdés, bongocero William “Bobo” Correa, and bassist Bobby Rodríguez.
+Only allowed to use the studio after midnight for the project, they created arrangements in studio based on various rhythms with the bass providing a foundation for the percussionists to play over producing tracks like “Four Beat Mambo,” the inspiration for this performance’s offering.
 It is a descarga, having the vibe of an improvisational jam.
 “Dále” can be understood as “Hit it!” or “Do it!”

 Acknowledgements and Thanks